 Linking surface phytoplankton to sinking carbon flux

 The export of phytoplankton to the deep ocean is an important pathway for carbon sequestration, but the amount and types of phytoplankton exported from the surface ocean to the mesopelagic are poorly constrained for most ecosystems.
-My postdoctoral work in the Carbon Flux Ecology lab at MBARI investigates the links between surface ocean phytoplankton communities and sinking carbon flux.
-Using samples collected from the EXport Processes in the Ocean from RemoTe Sensing (EXPORTS) field campaigns, I compare phytoplankton community composition in the surface and deep ocean to consider export mechanisms and carbon sequestration efficiency for different phytoplankton taxa.
+My postdoctoral work in the Carbon Flux Ecology lab at MBARI investigated the links between surface ocean phytoplankton communities and sinking carbon flux (Kramer et al., 2025 The ISME Journal).
+Using samples collected from the EXport Processes in the Ocean from RemoTe Sensing (EXPORTS) field campaigns, I compared phytoplankton community composition in the surface ocean to the phytoplankton found in sinking particles to consider export mechanisms and carbon sequestration efficiency for different taxa.

 Global surface ocean phytoplankton community composition

-My dissertation work characterized phytoplankton community structure in the global surface ocean using a combination of in situ methods (pigments, flow cytometry, bio-optics, cell imaging, and metabarcoding) and remote sensing data.
-This work began by compiling a large, quality-controlled dataset of phytoplankton pigments measured with High Performance Liquid Chromatography (HPLC; Kramer and Siegel, 2019 JGR Oceans) to examine the distribution of pigments on global scales, as well as to consider the strengths and limitations of using HPLC pigment data for satellite algorithm validation.
+Much of my work involves describing phytoplankton community structure in the global surface ocean using a combination of in situ methods (pigments, flow cytometry, bio-optics, cell imaging, and metabarcoding) and remote sensing data.
+I started with phytoplankton pigments, compiling a large, quality-controlled dataset of phytoplankton pigments measured with High Performance Liquid Chromatography (HPLC; Kramer and Siegel, 2019 JGR Oceans) to examine the distribution of pigments on global scales, and to consider the strengths and limitations of using HPLC pigment data for satellite algorithm validation.
 The next steps of this project involved linking these HPLC pigment observations to in situ measurements of hyperspectral remote sensing reflectance (Kramer et al., 2022 Remote Sensing of Environment).
 The code for the resulting Spectral Derivative Pigments (SDP) algorithm, which is being adapted as a NASA Plankton Aerosol Cloud and ocean Ecosystem (PACE) product, can be found on my GitHub.

 I believe it is essential to develop quality-controlled, validated remote sensing algorithms to describe phytoplankton communities from space.
-My work focuses on hyperspectral reflectance data in anticipation of NASA's Plankton, Aerosol, Cloud and ocean Ecosystem (PACE) sensor launch in January 2024.
-I also believe that it is important to compare the performance and information content of different in situ methods used to describe phytoplankton community composition and for algorithm validation, which I explored more in my final dissertation chapter (Kramer et al., 2024 L&O Methods).
-My undergraduate thesis work at Bowdoin College, my dissertation work, and my side projects all contribute to this goal of in situ method intercomparison, and I am continuing to investigate these questions as PACE data becomes available (e.g., Kramer et al., 2024 Optics Express).
+My work focuses on hyperspectral reflectance data to create algorithms that can be applied to NASA's Plankton, Aerosol, Cloud and ocean Ecosystem (PACE) satellite, which launched in February 2024.
+My approach to describing phytoplankton communities from space involves comparing the performance and information content of different in situ methods used to describe phytoplankton community composition and for algorithm validation (Kramer et al., 2024 L&O Methods).
+My work over the years has contributed to this goal of in situ method intercomparison, and I am continuing to investigate these questions as PACE data becomes available (Kramer et al., 2024 Optics Express).

 Wildfire impacts on ocean ecosystems

 This project also encouraged me to include artists in existing and future fieldwork.
-The artists on our ACIDD cruise (Gad Girling, Celia Jacobs, and Dustin Hayes) created an exceptional documentary (Aquatic Cathartic) that was honored at the DC Environmental Film Festival, as well as the Migrations magazine.
+The artists on our ACIDD cruise (Gad Girling, Celia Jacobs, and Dustin Hayes) created an exceptional documentary (Aquatic Cathartic) that was honored at the DC Environmental Film Festival, as well as the Migrations magazine, which have both helped us to share the impacts of this scientific research far beyond our resulting journal articles.

 EXport Processes in the Ocean from RemoTe Sensing (EXPORTS)

-EXport Processes in the Ocean from RemoTe Sensing (EXPORTS) is a NASA field campaign to describe and quantify the export of carbon from the upper ocean to the deep ocean using in situ technology and remote sensing.
+EXport Processes in the Ocean from RemoTe Sensing (EXPORTS) was a 2018 + 2021 NASA field campaign that aimed to describe and quantify the export of carbon from the upper ocean to the deep ocean using in situ technology and remote sensing.
 I participated in both EXPORTS cruises as a member of the science team: in the North Pacific Ocean to Station P in August and September 2018 and in the North Atlantic to the Porcupine Abyssal Plain (PAP) observatory site in May 2021.
-I have also participated in a number of projects related to EXPORTS, including method comparisons for biogeochemical variables (Graff et al., 2023 Elementa), efforts to characterize phytoplankton community composition across methods (Kramer et al., 2024 L&O Methods) and relate those measurements to ecosystem productivity (Meyer et al., 2024 GBC), and laboratory work to process samples collected at sea.
+I also participated in a number of projects related to EXPORTS, including method comparisons for biogeochemical variables (Graff et al., 2023 Elementa), efforts to characterize phytoplankton community composition across methods (Kramer et al., 2024 L&O Methods) and relate those measurements to ecosystem productivity (Meyer et al., 2024 GBC), and laboratory work to process samples collected at sea.
+The relationships between surface ocean conditions and carbon export remain an active focus of my research.

 North Atlantic Aerosols and Marine Ecosystems Study (NAAMES)